xwyang457/507Final/README.md

 ## Overview

-This Spotify API Application utilizes the Spotify Web API to visualize relationships between musical artists based on their shared playlists.
-By integrating with Spotify's extensive music database, this tool provides insights into artist connections and network dynamics within the music industry.
+The Spotify API Application is an innovative tool for visualizing and understanding the intricate web of relationships between artists on Spotify.
+It brings music data to life through an interactive network graph, providing insights into artist collaborations and industry dynamics.

 ## Features